Code-Institute-Submissions/bdolan55-CI_PP3_battleships/README.md

 ### Code used and adapted

 In order of appearance:
-- <a href="https://www.youtube.com/watch?v=jaVNP3nIAv0">Free Code Camp</a> was used to understand Rock Paper Scissors Javascript formation and how to structure the code i adapted and functions to achieve the end result.
-Inspiration was also taken in sections of the page for design of my Rock Paper Scissors game.
+- <a href="https://www.youtube.com/watch?v=alJH_c9t4zw">Knowledge Mavens</a> was used to understand The Battleships Python OOP formation and how to structure the code and have adapted functions to achieve the end result.
+Inspiration was also taken in sections of the page for design of my Battleships game.
-- <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Introduction">MDN Web Docs</a> to assist in correct formation of functions and event listeners.
+- <a href="https://realpython.com/python-sleep/">Real Python</a> to assist in using Time dealys within Python Code.
-- <a href="https://www.w3schools.com">W3 Schools</a> was used to assist me in small programming methods I had throughout the entire Project.
+- <a href="https://www.w3schools.com/python/default.asp">W3 Schools</a> was used to assist me in small programming methods I had throughout the entire Project.
-- <a href="https://www.youtube.com/watch?v=sEJB7FtBoug&t=2s">Coding Artist</a> video was used to assist on the ability to Get a PopUp page to appear automatically on loading of the page.
-- <a href="https://www.youtube.com/watch?v=aEj0Wu33hJM">Six Minutes Smarter</a> video was used to assist on the ability to take the value from my textbox on the PopUp to display within the game area container.
-This was to allow the user to insert there name within the game and it to be displayed beside there score in the scoring area.
+- <a href="https://www.youtube.com/watch?v=u51Zjlnui4Y">Tech with Tim</a> video was used to assist on the ability to use colorama within my python project.
-- <a href="https://www.w3schools.com/tags/tag_meta.asp">W3 Schools</a> Meta Tag information on how to improve the web page SEO.
+- <a href="https://stackoverflow.com/questions/48881196/how-can-i-split-up-a-long-f-string-in-python"></a>Stack Overflow</a> to assist in how to split f-string lines that are too long.
+- <a href="https://openai.com/blog/chatgpt">Chat GPT</a> to assist in checking code methods and as a refernec to show where i have gone wrong with some Python code.
 - <a href="https://learn.codeinstitute.net/ci_program/diplomainsoftwaredevelopmentecomm">Code Institute</a> Software development course was used to assist me in small programming methods I had throughout the entire Project through the well taught and informative Tutorials.
-I also used the Love Maths tutorials to learn how to use the DOMCONTENTLOADED function and the focus Function to allow the text box on the PopUp to be automatically ready to enter the Player Name Text.
+I also used the Love Sandwiches tutorials to learn how to Install Gspread and link to external Gsheet.
-- <a href="https://github.com/4n4ru/CI_MS1_BodelschwingherHof"> Ana ( github = 4n4ru )</a> to assist with structure and expectation required for a Github README section.

 ## Acknowledgment